Reflection positivity and invertible topological phases: Introduction

 To enable detailed comparisons with the physics literature we carry out the discussion of relativistic free fermions for 10~cases simultaneously.
 To enumerate them we resume group theoretical arguments in~\S\ref{subsec:8.1} to classify relativistic symmetry groups whose internal subgroup is the unit reals~$\pmo$, unit complexes~$\TT$, or unit quaternions~$SU_2$.
 Restricting to fermionic theories in which $(-1)^F$~embeds in this internal subgroup---which implements the ``spin/charge relation''~\cite{SeWi}---we obtain the 10~groups in question.
 They include~$\Spin$, $\Ppm$, and semidirect products with the various unit scalars.
 This ``relativistic 10-fold way'' is a variation on the nonrelativistic case, which is described in many works: a sample includes~\cite{D,AZ,HHZ,K6,SRFL,FM1,KZ,WS}.
+Remark~\ref{thm:136} provides a link to this condensed matter literature: we compute a group~$I$ of symmetries that preserve points of \emph{space} in a nonrelativistic setting.
+It is this group~$I$ which acts at each lattice site in a discrete model, and it can be used to compare to the ubiquitous symmetry tables for fermion lattice systems.
 Our uniform treatment is based on Lemma~\ref{thm:90}, which embeds each symmetry group in a Clifford algebra.
 Usual constructions with Clifford modules---the Atiyah-Bott-Shapiro-Thom class, Dirac operators and their indices---then generalize easily.
-There is a purely geometric application: index theory on pin and $\textnormal{pin}^c$~manifolds is straightforward using this embedding.
+There is a purely geometric application that we do not pursue here: index theory on pin and $\textnormal{pin}^c$~manifolds is straightforward using this embedding.